TULiberalArts/Creative-Writing/pages/graduate.md

 title: Graduate
 permalink: /graduate/
 description: >-
   Earn an MFA in Creative Writing at Temple University.
 Focus on either fiction or poetry.
-keywords: >-
-  MFA in fiction, MFA in poetry, MFA in Creative Writing
+keywords: 'MFA in fiction, MFA in poetry, MFA in Creative Writing'
 layout: page
 published: true
 sidebar: true